 Search engines carry out their task and index the information they retrieve in different ways.
 This is why the same search on different search engines often produces very different results.
-There are several different general search engines available such as Google, Yahoo!, Bing and DuckDuckGo.
-By far the most popular is Google, but you may wish to try the others to see which works the best for you.
+There are many different general search engines available including Google, Yahoo!, Ask Jeeves, MSN, AOL Search, AllTheWeb, Hotbot and Web Wombat to name a few.
+New and improved search engines are constantly being developed, so it pays to be alert to new developments in the search engine area.